JingMatrix/ChromeXt/README.md

 ### Adapt to your Chrome version

-We pay our main efforts to support the latest stable version of Android Chrome installed from Google Play Store or downloaded APK from the internet.
+We pay our main efforts to support the latest _stable_ version of Android Chrome installed from Google Play Store or downloaded APK from the internet.
-And usually the `beta` or `dev` versions are supported as well, but not guaranteed.

-Recently, the author has tested `ChromeXt` with the latest `Android Chrome 108.0.5359.128`, and it works well.
 Please consider update your Android Chrome first before proceeding.

+Current supporting state:
+1. installation from Google Play Store: `108`, `109`, `110`, `111`
+2. installation from APK: `108`

 For other versions, it might not work.
 To adapt to those versions, one only need to find out one method name and one class name in its [smali](https://github.com/JesusFreke/smali/wiki) code.